speechbrain/speechbrain/recipes/LibriSpeech/ASR/CTC/README.md

 # How to run
 python train_with_wav2vec.py hparams/file.yaml

+Make sure you have "transformers" installed in your environment (see extra-requirements.txt)

 # Results

 | Release | hyperparams file | Test Clean WER | HuggingFace link | Full model link | GPUs |